Darjengar/ToyMachine/README.md

 Emulator of the TOY machine.

 This is the first version of the TOY machine emulator.
 The emulator can execute a toy program written in binary format and print the program states in each step.
 The last state is the result of the program.

-TODO:
+Additionally I have added the program toyasm and toydisasm.

+## Programs
+- toyasm - translates TOY programs into binary format as *.bin file for the TOY Machine.
+- toydisasm - translates a TOY binary file back into a TOY program and prints it in terminal.
+- toymachine.py - TOY Machine emulator.

+## TODO
 - [x] Write a TOY assembler (TOY assembly -> TOY machine code)
 - [x] Write a Python API with GUI
 - [ ] Refactoring
 - [ ] Write a TOY machine documentation
-- [ ] Add some TOY example programs
+- [x] Add some TOY example programs

 ## Building